logpai/loghub/README.md

 | WWW'23 | Liming Wang, Hong Xie, Ye Li, Jian Tan, John C.S.
 Lui.
 [Interactive Log Parsing via Light-weight User Feedback](https://arxiv.org/abs/2301.12225).
 ACM Web Conference, 2023. |
 | TSC'23 | Siyu Yu, Pinjia He, Ningjiang Chen, Yifan Wu.
 [Brain: Log Parsing with Bidirectional Parallel Tree](https://ieeexplore.ieee.org/document/10109145).
 IEEE Transaction on Severice Computing, 2023. |

-:bell: If you use loghub datasets in your paper, please feel free to make a PR to add your paper to the table.
+:bulb: If you use loghub datasets in your paper, please feel free to make a PR to add your paper to the table.

 ### Discussion
 Welcome to join our WeChat group for any question and discussion.
-Also, you can [open a discussion here](https://github.com/logpai/loghub/discussions/new/choose).
+Alternatively, you can [open a discussion here](https://github.com/logpai/loghub/discussions/new/choose).

 ![Scan QR code](https://cdn.jsdelivr.net/gh/logpai/logpai.github.io@master/img/wechat.png)

 ### License
-The datasets are freely available for research or academic work, subject to the condition that usage or distribution of loghub datasets should [cite the loghub paper](https://github.com/logpai/loghub/blob/master/CITATION) or refer to [the loghub repository](https://github.com/logpai/loghub).
+The datasets are freely available for research or academic work.
+For any usage or distribution of the datasets, please refer to the loghub repository https://github.com/logpai/loghub.